-Nurses in assisted living and long-term care facilities face many challenges.
-As caregivers working with sick, injured, or disabled residents, nurses put much of their energy and dedication into supporting their patients—which can be demanding.
+Nurses in assisted living, long-term care facilities, and hospital systems face many challenges.
+As providers working with sick, injured, or disabled residents, nurses put much of their energy and dedication into supporting their patients—which can be demanding.
 These demands can make your nursing staff feel depleted and lead to burnout, among other negative impacts.
 With the rising concern of mental health issues for healthcare workers, it's critical to take precautions to minimize caregiver strain and focus on the well-being of everyone in your facility.

 When you know what signs to look for, you can take proactive measures and implement new tools to help your nursing staff in their daily tasks and promote positive company culture.
 Preventing nurse burnout is essential for the overall health of your residents, staff, and facility.
 Keep reading to learn about the issues many healthcare workers face and how to reduce burnout in nursing and caregiving.

-Nurse or caregiver burnout refers to the overwhelming physical and emotional exhaustion of healthcare workers who provide support and treatment for long-term care patients.
+Nurse or caregiver burnout refers to the overwhelming physical and emotional exhaustion of healthcare workers who provide support and treatment for long-term care patients, residents, and patients within hospital and healthcare systems.
 The healthcare industry can be highly stressful, especially during staff and supply shortages.
 These issues can lead caregivers to lose their passion for their job and even develop resentment.
 Nurse burnout is often caused by increased workloads, physical demands, lack of personal and financial support, and outdated technology that makes it difficult to do their job.

 Google Trends shows an increasing rate of concern for nurse burnout, with searches for the term hitting their highest point ever in March of this year.